mrpjevans/wozzit/docs/serverref.md

 Same again, but not the IPv4 address must match as well (this header is set by the receiving node, not by the client).

-You are free to add your own arbitry headers provided thaey are prefixed with 'x-'.
+You are free to add your own arbitary headers provided they are prefixed with 'x-'.
 If match is omitted, all messages match.

 #### Server.addLog([_match_])